pkg-tool/vibro/docs/src/debugger.md

   {
     // The label for the debug configuration and used to identify the debug session inside the debug panel & new session modal
     "label": "Example Start debugger config",
-    // The debug adapter that Zed should use to debug the program "adapter": "Example adapter name",
+    // The debug adapter that Vector should use to debug the program "adapter": "Example adapter name",
     // Request:
-    //  - launch: Zed will launch the program if specified or shows a debug terminal with the right configuration
+    //  - launch: Vector will launch the program if specified or shows a debug terminal with the right configuration
-    //  - attach: Zed will attach to a running program to debug it or when the process_id is not specified we will show a process picker (only supported for node currently)
+    //  - attach: Vector will attach to a running program to debug it or when the process_id is not specified we will show a process picker (only supported for node currently)
     "request": "launch",
     // program: The program that you want to debug
     // This field supports path resolution with ~ or . symbols "program": "path_to_program",
-    // cwd: defaults to the current working directory of your project ($ZED_WORKTREE_ROOT) "cwd": "$ZED_WORKTREE_ROOT"
+    // cwd: defaults to the current working directory of your project ($VECTOR_WORKTREE_ROOT) "cwd": "$VECTOR_WORKTREE_ROOT"
   }
 ]
 ```